Implementing OpenCL Support for Eigen using SYCL and ComputeCpp

 Expression Trees in Eigen

 Expression trees are used to represent the operations in Eigen, such as the one in the diagram below.
 Terminal (blue) nodes represent data items, whereas non-terminal (green) nodes are the operations that are performed on them.
+The operation represented below would then become a single node in a much larger TensorFlow graph that represents the machine learning model.

-Figure: The calculation is represented as an expression tree that
+Figure: The calculation is represented as an expression tree that looks like this in the code

 Kernel Fusion and Eigen